peggy1502/Amazing-Resources/README.md

 # Amazing Resources
-List of references and online resources related to machine learning, deep learning, and data science that I find very useful.
+List of references and online resources related to data science, machine learning and deep learning.

 ## 👍 Courses / Tutorials